whatisnuclear/website/economics.md

 ---
 layout: default
 title: Economics of nuclear power
+description: >
-description: Why are nuclear reactors expensive?
+  Why are nuclear reactors expensive?
 Complexities due to radiation hazards are the crux.
 Learn what it is about nuclear reactors that causes them to generally cost a lot, and what can be done to reduce the cost
 author: nick
-image: /img/ops-shielding.jpg
+image: /img/us-nuclear-regulatory-instutitions.jpg
 date: 2020-01-26
+updated: 2023-11-22
 byline: true
 ---